suspectprism/kev_check/README.md

+# 1. vcf_vulns.py
 Extract relevant VCF vulnerability details from advisories at support.broadcom.com and save relevant data into a spreadsheet (maybe a database in future).

 Script initially processes current Broadcom format security advisories.

 Uses config.py.
-Requires beautifulsoup and pandas
+Requires beautifulsoup, requests, pandas and openpyxl

+# 2. kev.py
+Download the latest CISA KEV list.
+- Download new KEV changes compared to the local version of the list.
+- Check specifically for Broadcom or VMware as vendor

+Uses config.py.
+Requires requests